zhongfu/tp/docs/UserGuide.md

 ### How to mark a job as done or not done ? `mark`

-Indicates that a job has been completed and is pending payment.
-To un-mark a job, `mark` the job again.
+Toggles the state of a job.
+The first time it is applied to a job, it indicates that a job has been completed and is pending payment.
+To reclassify a job as unfinished, apply `mark` to the job again.

 A job needs to be [assigned](#assign-a-job-to-an-employee--assign) to at least one person before it can be marked.

 Note: the hourly rate(s) paid out to each employee will be fixed after a job is marked as done; further changes to any employee's rate will not cause the payout amounts to change.